LiskArchive/lisk-legacy-docs/README.md

 The master branch always contains the official state of the Lisk documentation, which should be identical with content in [https://docs.lisk.io](https://docs.lisk.io).

-New issues must be labeled after Product, and should be added to a Milestone.
+New issues must be labeled after Product, and should be added to a milestone.

 ### Adding new content

 1. **Create an issue:** If the corresponding issue for the content you want to add does not exist yet, please create the issue first.
-Remember to specify Labels and Milestone for the issue, as much as you can.
+Remember to specify labels and milestone for the issue, as much as you can.
 2. Before working on an issue, **make sure the issue is assigned to you**.
 3. **Clone** the `lisk-docs` repository from GitHub: `git clone git@github.com:LiskHQ/lisk-docs.git` (in case you haven't done that already).
 4. Check out the branch you want to write documentation for: `git checkout dev-{product}-{version}`. and **pull the latest changes** : `git pull origin dev-{product}-{version}`.
 Be sure `{version}` matches the version mentioned in the corresponding issue.
 5. Check out a new branch from the version branch which will contain all the changes to solve the issue you are working on. **Name the branch** using this pattern: `123-description-of-the-branch`, where `123` is the issue number of the issue you are trying to solve.
 6. Make your changes as intended, commit them and **push it back to GitHub**: `git push origin 123-description-of-the-branch`.
-7. On GitHub, create a PR as usual: Reference the issue it solves, and add a short summary of the made changes.
+7. On GitHub, create a pull request as usual: Reference the issue it solves, and add a short summary of the made changes.

 ### Hotfixes